Periodontal Therapy – Bergenfield, NJ

-Better Oral Health with Gum Disease Therapy
+Better Oral Health with Gum Disease Treatment

 According to recent statistics, 80% of adults over 35 develop some form of gum disease.
 Because of this, Dr. Tong and Dr. LaCap are proactive about diagnosing and treating this common affliction.
 Also known as periodontal disease, it usually begins with mild symptoms, such as swollen or bleeding gums.
-Left untreated, though, it can lead to tooth loss and other serious health conditions, including an increased risk of stroke, osteoporosis, and diabetes complications.
+Left untreated, though, it can lead to tooth loss and other serious oral health conditions, including an increased risk of stroke, osteoporosis, and diabetes complications.

 What Causes Gum Disease?

-Who Is Most At Risk?
+Who Is Most at Risk?

 The following conditions can increase a patient’s risk of gum disease: